mrunge/collectd-config/README.md

 ### amqp1

-the plugin writes values to an amqp1 message bus, such as qpid.
+the plugin writes values to an amqp1 message bus, such as QPID.

     parameter_defaults:
         CollectdExtraPlugins: